SamH314/cse15l-lab-reports/LabReport1.md

 The working directory was home.
 There was no output, `cat` is waiting for a keyboard input which will repeat any input and display it.
 The output is not an error because it was allowed.

-* an exmaple of using the command with a path to a directory as an argument.
+* an example of using the command with a path to a directory as an argument.

 ![Screenshot 2023-10-08 at 4 54 46 PM](https://github.com/SamH314/cse15l-lab-reports/assets/146782614/51763071-21a3-420a-bf10-43b13e51866e)